Nerian/akephalos2/README.md

 ENV["htmlunit_version"] = "2.7"
 ```

-It defaults to HtmlUnit 2.9
+It defaults to HtmlUnit 2.9.
+You can manually download or copy your own version to .akephalos/:version and use it with `ENV["htmlunit_version"] = "version"`

 ### Using a different browser